manumr-exe/Contropoll---Useless-projects/README.md

 - Member 3: Yadu - CUCEK

 ### Project Description
-ControPoll is a platform for user-suggested controversial polls featuring an uncensored comment section where participants can freely share their opinions.
+ControPoll is a platform for user-suggested controversial polls.

 ### The Problem (that doesn't exist)
 People have a hard time expressing their "dark side" in modern social media due to judgment and censorship.